Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 * To create a new cosmos storage account, you can use the [Azure CLI][azure_cli_create_cosmos] or [Azure Portal][azure_portal_create_cosmos].

 ### Install the package
-Install the Azure Data Tables client library for Python with `go get`:
+Install the Azure Data Tables client library for Go with `go get`:
 ```bash
 go get github.com/Azure/azure-sdk-for-go/sdk/data/aztables
 ```